Applications for our 2022 season are now available! The next application deadline is December 15, 2021.

-The Resident Artist Program provides emerging and established artists with the time, space, and inspiration to explore ideas and produce work.
+The Resident Artist Program provides artists with the time, space, and inspiration to explore ideas and produce work.
 Time spent at North Street allows you to connect with Willits and Mendocino County, while allowing you freedom to accomplish what you wish.

-We are currently recruiting emerging and established artists to apply for residencies for 2018!
-Please spread the word and forward this information to exceptional artists and leaders who might be interested.
+We are currently recruiting artists to apply for residencies for 2022!
+Please spread the word and forward this information to exceptional creative makers who might be interested.

-North Street provides an opportunity for individual artists or duos of any discipline to create, advance or complete work in a self-guided and self-motivated way.
+North Street provides an opportunity for individual artists, duos, or collaborative groups of any discipline to create, advance or complete work in a self-guided and self-motivated way.
 We especially encourage partnerships of artists and scientists or artists and community activists who seek to work together in new ways to apply.

 Residents pursue their practice and develop their creative techniques in a rural, northern Californian setting.
 There are informal, quirky places around North Street to display work, and small areas for performances or other gatherings.